 To avoid future confusion, Tandon reminds internal teams to define each member’s role in building, maintaining and interpreting the AI forecast at the outset of the project to account for all aspects of the AI.
 With a clearly defined cross-functional team, your AI forecasting project is likely to be a success.

 Interested in elevating your company’s forecasts?
 Paro’s financial analysts can help you layer complexity into your forecasts, set granular business goals, build accurate assumptions and more.
-Request a consultation to match with the best-fit fractional financial professional for your business.
+Request a free consultation to match with the best-fit fractional financial professional for your business.